nkoiv/mists/documentation/projectDescription.md

 6. Back to 1.

 Current list gamestates, ticking and rendering:
-* GameState for MainMenu
+* GameState for MainMenu :
 Selfexplanatory, displayed at launch.
-* GameState for Locations
+* GameState for Locations :
 Contains the bulk of the gameplay.
 These are top down areas where the player can move around, exploring and combating adversaries.
-* GameState for WorldMap
+* GameState for WorldMap :
 WorldMap is used for traveling between Locations, but it's a lot more limited as far as action is considered.
-* GameState for Town
+* TODO: GameState for Town :
 Towns are mainly composed of menus (taverns, shops, etc).
-MainMenu is selfexplanatory.

 ###Loading screens